Therapeutic Massage by Amethyst

 What to Expect During Your Hot Stone Massage

 When you receive a massage involving hot stone massage protocols, your therapist will place smooth, water-heated stones at key points along your body.
-He or she will combine this practice with other massage methods in order to deliver the best experience and provide the most healing.
+They will combine this practice with other massage methods to deliver the best experience and provide the most healing.